-MA students make an original contribution to scholarship by completing a thesis on a topic related or unrelated to North American art.
+MA students make an original contribution to scholarship by completing a thesis on a topic related to historical, modern, or contemporary art.

 Students work closely with a supervisor to prepare a thesis proposal for submission to the Graduate Program Committee, to plan their thesis research, and to prepare and revise multiple drafts.

 MA theses are 13,000 - 15,000 words in length (plus notes, title page, abstract, acknowledgements, table of contents, list of illustrations, figures, bibliography, and appendices where applicable).

 The following should be noted with regard to the submission of the master's thesis: